 The Company is a beneficiary of the Singapore Totalisator Board ("Tote Board") who provides grants to support the activities of the Company.
-On 26 April 2018, Tote Board extended their funding for another three years till financial year 2020 with funding tapering off at 40%, 30% and 20% of the Company's annual operating expenditure for the year 2018, 2019 and 2020 respectively.
+The funding for year 2019 to 2021 will be at 40% of the Company's annual operating expenditure with a funding cap of \$7,000,000 over three years.